 GAP insurance when buying cars on finance

-GAP insurance, mainly taken out when leasing a vehicle, covers the difference between the market value of your car that will be paid by an insurer should an accident occur, and the amount remaining on any loan to the finance company – without it you could find yourself owing thousands and having no car to show for it!
+GAP insurance, mainly taken out when leasing a vehicle, covers the difference between the market value of your car that will be paid by an insurer should an accident occur, and the amount remaining on any loan to the finance company.

 For more on GAP insurance, read our guides here:

 It’s not just about finding the best price for the car itself, but also the best deals in the finance options.
 Different lenders will offer different rates, so don’t just take the first deal you see.

 Is it better to finance a car through a bank or dealership?

-Go online and look at your bank (and other banks) to see what rate you might get on a personal loan, or even go directly to a specialist car finance company and see if they will offer you a superior rate.
+Go online and look at your bank (and other banks) to see what rate you might get on a personal loan, or even go directly to a specialist car finance company and see if they will offer you a better rate.

-Finance advice with Compare UK Quotes
+Financial advice with Compare UK Quotes